rmosolgo/graphql-ruby/guides/schema/dynamic_types.md

 You can use different versions of your GraphQL schema for each operation.
 To do this, implement `visible?(context)` on the parts of your schema that will be conditionally accessible.
 Additionally, many schema elements have definition methods which are called at runtime by GraphQL-Ruby.
 You can re-implement those to return any valid schema objects.
 GraphQL-Ruby caches schema elements for the duration of the operation, but if you're making external service calls to implement the methods below, consider adding a cache layer to improve the client experience and reduce load on your backend.

 At runtime, ensure that only one object is visible per name (type name, field name, etc.).
-(If `.visible?(context)` returns false, then that part of the schema will be hidden for the current operation.)
+(If `.visible?(context)` returns `false`, then that part of the schema will be hidden for the current operation.)

 When using dynamic schema members, be sure to include the relevant `context: ...` when [generating schema definition files](#schema-dumps).